-You’ll want to address this quickly, as damage to these components may prevent the mini-split from working entirely.
-Tri County Climate Control LLC staff will do their best to finish repairs soon.
+You’ll want to address this quickly, as damage to these components may stop the mini-split from working entirely.
+Tri County Climate Control LLC staff will do their best to complete repairs soon.

-When your mini-split starts to smell, call the HVAC pros at Tri County Climate Control LLC.
+When your mini-split starts to smell, contact the HVAC pros at Tri County Climate Control LLC.
 Many of these odors are best resolved with professional cleaning.
-And if something has become damaged, swift repairs are more affordable and less stressful.
-You can count on us to ensure your mini-split system continues to provide efficient, clean-smelling comfort.
+And if something has broken, swift repairs are more affordable and less stressful.
+You can trust us to ensure your mini-split system continues to facilitate efficient, clean-smelling comfort.